4neesh/DevBlog/src/posts/032_SpringCloudConfig.md

 date: 2020-11-23
 author: 'Aneesh Mistry'
 featuredImage: ../images/032_jordan.jpg
-subtitle: 'Use Spring Cloud Config to create a configuration server and to use the values within the application'
+subtitle: 'Create and use a centralised configuration server for a microservices system with Spring Cloud Config.'
 time: '10'
 tags:
 - Spring